needle-mirror/com.unity.burst/Documentation~/Burst.md

    * The **Optimizations** option allows the compiler to optimize the code.
    * The **Fast Math** option allows the compiler to collapse mathematical operations to be more efficient, at the expense of not respecting an exact mathematical correctness (See the [compiler relaxation option](#compiler-relaxation))

+> NOTE: While the inspector can disassemble for `AVX`, `AVX2`, `AVX512` CPU architectures, these architectures are currently not supported by Burst at runtime.
+They will fallback to `SSE4`

 ## Command-line Options

 You can pass the following options to the Unity Editor on the command line to control Burst: